neilgee/genesischild-mobile-first/readme.md

 - Flexbox styles have been used in CSS for *.wrap* and other page layouts - Flexbox styles have been autoprefixed to cater for last 5 browser versions.

 ###Media Queries
-- 2 x CSS min breakpoints are used: min 768px which covers iPad + desktop layout and then wider screens at min 1200px.
+- 3 x CSS min breakpoints are used: min 580px for small devices, min 768px which covers iPad + desktop layout and then wider screens at min 1200px.

 ###WooCommerce
 - All WooCommmerce functionality including CSS is only activated if WooCommerce plugin is installed and activated.